dominikpanzer/password-kata/README.md

-# Simple TypeScript Starter

-example solution for password kata in TypeScript
+# example solution for password kata in TypeScript